Madhan-mohan14/Agentic-BI/README.md

 - **Deploys to Vertex AI Agent Engine** — the orchestrator lives in managed infrastructure with persistent session state
 - **Self-improves** — every approved answer is written back to a Vertex AI RAG corpus; future identical questions skip BigQuery entirely

-Built as **Project 3** for a Google Cloud Next '26 Agentic AI portfolio, covering all **4 pillars: Build · Scale · Govern · Optimize**.

 ---